BIG-SA/BASH-Intro-2018/notes/1_bash.md

 ### Make/Remove Files (`touch` `rm`)

 Interestingly, unlike `mkdir` there is no dedicated command to make a file.
-Fortunately, any one of about a dozen commands that manipulate files will, when executed, create a file if that file does not already exist.
+Fortunately, any one of about a dozen commands that manipulate files will, create a file if that file does not already exist.
 The most commonly used command to acheive this is `touch` which was originally created for an entirely different purpose.
 I don’t know anyone who uses touch for it’s intended purpose anymore but it’s an easy way to make a new file.
 Create a new file called “practice_file”.